godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 like a basic state machine.
 Here is roughly how ``states`` is set up:

-``states`` is a dictionary with the key being the name of the current state, and the value being an array holding all of the states we can transition to.
+``states`` is a dictionary with the key being the name of the current state, and the value being an array holding all of the animations (states) we can transition to.
 For example, if we are in currently in state ``Idle_unarmed``, we can only transition to ``Knife_equip``, ``Pistol_equip``, ``Rifle_equip``, and ``Idle_unarmed``.

-If we try to transition to a state that is not included in our possible transitions states, then we get a warning message and the animation does not change.
+If we try to transition to a state that is not included in the possible transitions states for the state we are in, then we get a warning message and the animation does not change.
 We can also automatically transition from some states into others, as will be explained further below in ``animation_ended``